Census in China

-Forms of Chinese census have been held since antiquity and throughout the imperial period.
+In China, forms of census have been held since antiquity and throughout the imperial period.
 Modern censuses under the Republic and People's Republic of China were initially irregular.
-From 1990, the National Population Census of the People's Republic of China has been held decennially at the end of each decade.
+From 1990, a national census has been held at the end of each decade.

-Censuses of Imperial China
+Imperial China

 Full censuses were held irregularly under imperial China, although local headmen were normally required to maintain accurate running counts of nearby households to meet tax and corvee obligations in a fair manner.
 The census then consisted of prefectural, provincial, and national officials systematically gathering, computing, and recording the tallies held by lower levels of the administration.

 Much of the census held by the Western Han in AD 2 was preserved in its dynastic history, the Book of Han, and it is held by modern scholars to have been quite accurate.
 On that occasion, taking only taxable families into account to calculate proper revenue and available soldiers, the empire was reckoned to have 57,671,400 individuals in 12,366,470 households.
 From that time to end of the Qing in 1911, 104 national censuses were conducted, roughly one every 15 years outside of prolonged periods of instability from 158–262 during the late Han and Three Kingdoms periods, from 371–463 during the late Jin and early Northern and Southern dynasties, and from 847–958 during the late Tang and early Five Dynasties.
 Of those 104 censuses, 54 included both individual and household totals, producing average household sizes of 5–6 individuals.

 A Tang census in 742 reported the population of the prefecture around the capital Chang'an as nearly 2 million.
 The city itself was said to have around a million people within its walls.